rantahar/introduction-to-mpi/_episodes/10-profiling.md

 >## User defined regions
 >
 >By default Score-P only collects information about functions.
 >You can also define your own regions using annotations
 >in the code.
 >
 >
->Include the Score-P header file
+>Include the Score-P header file:
 >~~~
 > #include "scorep/SCOREP_User.h"
 >~~~